myselfswastikmishra/TechTribe-final/README.md

 ### Step 1: Set Up Environment Variables (.env file)

-Your project needs secret keys (API keys) to connect to external services like Google AI and Discord.
-You must store these keys in a special file that is kept private and not shared publicly.
+Your project needs a secret key to connect to Google AI services.
+You must store this key in a special file that is kept private and not shared publicly.

 1. In the main folder of your project, create a new file and name it exactly: `.env`

-2. Open the `.env` file and add the following lines.
-Replace the placeholder text with your actual secret keys.
+2. Open the `.env` file and add the following line.
+Replace the placeholder text with your actual secret key.

     ```
     # For Google AI features (used in the "Start a Chapter" form)
     GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"

-    # For sending form submissions to your Discord channel
-    # This is used for BOTH the contact form and the chapter application form.
-    # IMPORTANT: This is a secret!
-Do not share it.
-    DISCORD_WEBHOOK_URL="YOUR_DISCORD_WEBHOOK_URL_HERE"
     ```

-> **How to get a Discord Webhook URL:**
-> 1. In a Discord server where you have permissions, go to **Server Settings**.
-> 2. Click on the **Integrations** tab.
-> 3. Click **Webhooks**, then **New Webhook**.
-> 4. Give your webhook a name (e.g., "Website Notifications"), choose the channel you want messages to be posted in, and then click **Copy Webhook URL**.
-Paste this URL into your `.env` file.
+> **Note on Discord Notifications:** For local development, the Discord notification URLs are currently hardcoded in `src/app/contact/actions.ts` and `src/app/chapters/actions.ts` to ensure they work out-of-the-box.
+For production, you will manage this securely (see the "Deploying to Production" section).

 ### Step 2: Install Dependencies